kevingivens/site/content/blog/post5.md

 In the plots below, we can see what the BlackVarianceSurface looks like for different interpolation methods

-Take a look at the pyql bindings on my github to see how the ``BlackVarianceSurface`` is implemented.
+Take a look at the PyQL bindings on my [github](https://github.com/kevingivens/pyql) to see how the ``LocalVolSurface`` is implemented.
 See you next time.